 Upon completion of the Privacy Commissioner's investigation, the Privacy Act provides a limited right to court review.
 This is available only in situations involving denial of access to personal information.

 For more information on court actions, please consult Federal Court applications under the Privacy Act.

 What is the investigator's role?

-If early resolution is possible, the investigator will discuss the issue with the complainant and institution and help identify a solution that satisfies both parties without the need for a standard investigation being undertaken.
+If early resolution is possible, the investigator will discuss the issue with the complainant and institution to help identify a solution that satisfies both parties without the need for a standard investigation.

 Investigation of a complaint will usually be handled by a single investigator who will: